-Quit Victoria, Melbourne Queer Film Festival and Thorne Harbour Health proudly present QuitFlicks, a short film competition celebrating filmmaking talent and smokefree messaging.
-With four $6K grants up for grabs, up to $6K in prize money and the winning and runner-up films aired before each screening throughout MQFF 2020, it’s an incredible opportunity to display your talent and support your community.
+Quit Victoria, Melbourne Queer Film Festival and Thorne Harbour Health proudly present QuitFlicks, a short film competition celebrating filmmaking talent and smokefree messaging in LGBTIQ communities.

 HOW IT WORKS

 Budding filmmakers from across Australia were given the opportunity to submit their concept addressing the THEME ‘Cope and Connect without the Smokes’.
 Entries closed 8AM EST Monday 21 October 2019.
 An expert judging panel selected and awarded four filmmakers $6K each to develop their pitch into a campaign pack, including a short film, interview and photo pack.

 The four awarded filmmakers will have 2 months to produce their short film and complementary assets.
 Films and assets are due 8AM EST Friday 20 December 2019.

 The films go up for public voting on the QuitFlicks site.
 The top-voted film wins $6K and a runner-up wins $3K.
 Both films will air before each screening throughout the Melbourne Queer Film Festival (MQFF) 2020!
 Voting is open to the public 9 January - 2 February 2020.

 This year, we’re asking filmmakers to show how to ‘cope and connect without the smokes’.

 Smoking rates in the LGBTIQ community are more than double the national average.
 Quit Victoria's qualitative research with community members showed there are several key reasons for this difference; smoking within the LGBTIQ community is used to cope with social anxiety and smokes are a way to connect with others socially, as well as managing stress in people’s lives.